danielneil/Smart-Worm-Habitat/research/computer-design.md

 * Vermicast pH (acidity) sensor
 * An internal moisture sensor

-Using sensor derived data, the computer is able alert the stake holder in the event
+Using sensor derived data, the computer is able alert stakeholders in the event of

 The Smart Worm Habitat also requires the computer be power enough to power all connected sensors.